yuanlin2004/lumi/llama-np/README.md

 ## `compat-llama-np.py`: a simplified version

-The `compat-llama-np.py` script is a streamlined version of `llama-np.py`, reducing the code to under 250 lines.
-It excludes tokenizer code and weight reading utilities but maintains essential functions to illustrate the network architecture effectively.
+The `compat-llama-np.py` script is a streamlined version of `llama-np.py`, reducing the code to under 250 lines (excluding tokenizer code and weight reading utilities).
+It maintains essential functions to illustrate the network architecture effectively.

 ```
 %  python compat-llama-np.py -w stories15M.lmw  -i 'There are three red balls and four green balls in the bag.
 If I take out' --seqlength 128